fpalini/fade/README.md

 ## Usage
-The software package includes a single executable jar file, **fade-1.0.0-all.jar**, that can be used to run FADE from the command line, together with the *Apache Spark*  `spark-submit` command, using the following syntax:
+The software is released as a single executable jar file, **fade-1.0.0-all.jar**, that can be used to run FADE from the command line, together with the *Apache Spark*  `spark-submit` command, using the following syntax:

 `spark-submit fade-1.0.0-all.jar [conf-file]`